dottjt/plastic/other/unused/01-life-unused.md

 # life-01.md

+My lips lick mine.

+by the taint of the

 The mouth baubles with a sickening delight, left by the crumbs of the star-mangled biscuits laid waist to his sweater.

+Rent be thy neighbour.

 until his Sicilian nipples ran raw.